Obon: Ryukyu Islands

-Ryukyuans' version of the Obon celebration is known as Bun / Usjooroo.
+Ryukyuans' version of the Obon celebration is known as Bun / Usōrō.
 Observed in Okinawa and the Amami Islands, this version follows the lunar calendar, so the dates change yearly on the Gregorian calendar, sometimes extending into September.
-The dance performed in the Okinawa Islands is known as Eisaa.
+The dance performed in the Okinawa Islands is known as eisā.
 Similarly, the Yaeyama Islands have Angama, Yonaguni Island have Suruburi.

 Korea

 The Korean version of the Obon celebration is known as Baekjung.
 Participants present offerings at Buddhist shrines and temples, and masked dances are performed.
 It is as much an agricultural festival as a religious one.

 Hinduism

 Pitri Paksha (literally "fortnight of the ancestors") is a 16–lunar day period in Hindu calendar when Hindus pay homage to their ancestors (Pitrs), especially through food offerings.
 Pitri Paksha is considered by Hindus to be inauspicious, given the death rite known as Śrāddha or Tarpana performed during the ceremony.

 Celebrations outside Japan

 Philippines

 In the Philippines, Filipinos of Japanese descent, with support from the Philippine Nikkei Jin Kai Inc., Philippine Nikkei Jin Kai International School, Mindanao Kokusai Daigaku, and various other Japanese Filipino-based organizations, hold an Obon festival every year along with other Japanese-based Filipino festivals, to celebrate the ancestors of Filipinos of Japanese descent, and to celebrate the friendship between Japan and the Philippines.